contagon/handbook/handbook/32-repentance-and-membership-councils.md

 If a member resigning membership threatens legal action against the Church or its leaders, the stake president follows the instructions in [38.8.26](38-church-policies-and-guidelines.md#38826-legal-counsel-for-church-matters).

 A request to resign membership should be acted on even if priesthood leaders have information about a serious sin.
-Any information about unresolved sins is noted when the request is submitted through the Leader and Clerk Resources system.
+Any information about unresolved sins is noted when the request is submitted through Leader and Clerk Resources.
 This allows priesthood leaders to resolve such matters in the future if the person applies for readmission into the Church (see [32.16.2](32-repentance-and-membership-councils.md#32162-being-readmitted-after-resigning-church-membership)).

 A priesthood leader should not recommend resigning Church membership in order to avoid holding a membership council.